ghewgill/neon-lang/docs/index.md

 The default parameter mode is `IN`.
 For `INOUT` and `OUT` parameters, the caller must supply an actual variable rather than the result of an expression.

+When calling a function with a parameter that has `INOUT` or `OUT` modes, the parameter mode must also be declared in the call.

+    FUNCTION double(INOUT x: Number)
+        x := x * 2
+    END FUNCTION

+    VAR a: Number := 5
+    double(INOUT a)

 <a name="functions-default"></a>

 ### Default Parameter Value